isomerpages/govtech-corp/media/technews/_posts/2024-08-06-post-STACK 2024: Tech Experts to Share Their Knowledge on UX Design, Developer Platforms, and More!.md

 <div class="isomer-image-wrapper">
 <img style="width: 70%;" height="auto" width="100%" alt="STACK Developer Conference 2024 - Lillian Shieh" src="/images/technews/Lillian_Shieh_600x300.png">
 </div>
+<p><a href="https://www.linkedin.com/in/lillianshieh/" rel="noopener noreferrer nofollow" target="_blank">Lillian Shieh</a>,
-<p>Lillian Shieh, the Senior Director and Head of Design in Asia Pacific
+the Senior Director and Head of Design in Asia Pacific at Johnson &amp;
-at Johnson &amp; Johnson, is a distinguished design researcher, product strategist, and service designer.
+Johnson, is a distinguished design researcher, product strategist, and service designer.
 She also currently leads the Design Practice at GovTech.
 Her roles involve supporting designers, promoting best practices, and exploring emerging technologies to develop digital services for citizens, businesses, and public officers.</p>
 <h4>Smart Nation Fellow: Pioneering Design Leadership at GovTech</h4>
 <p>At GovTech, Lillian Shieh is at the forefront of integrating design into
 public services.
 She ensures that design methodologies and best practices